Higgs and Nambu-Goldstone modes in a spin-1 $XY$ model with long-range interactions: Results

 It is worth emphasizing that in the case of the nearest-neighbor interaction, the collective oscillation of the Higgs mode at ${\bf k}={\bf 0}$ is over-damped at finite temperatures even for $d=3$~\cite{Nagao2016,Nagao2016b}.
 We can understand this from Eq. (\ref{eq:DampingRateNN}).
 Specifically, $\frac{\Gamma_{{\rm A},{\bf k}={\bf 0}}}{\Delta_{\rm h}}$ for $\alpha \to 5$ and $d = 3$ is proportional to $\frac{T}{\Delta_{\rm h}}$ near the critical point so that it diverges in the limit of $u\rightarrow 1$.
 By contrast, Eq.~(\ref{eq:DipolarDampingRate}) implies that $\frac{\Gamma_{{\rm A},{\bf k}={\bf 0}}}{\Delta_{\rm h}}$ for $\alpha = 3$ and $d = 2$ is proportional to $T$ so that it converges in the limit of $u\rightarrow 1$.

 We finally discuss how to create and observe the Higgs mode at ${\bf k}={\bf 0}$ in experiments of Rydberg-atom arrays described by Eq.~(\ref{eq:Hamiltonian}).
-To be specific, we consider the local spin-1 states are formed by the $|41F\rangle$, $|43D\rangle$, and $|45P\rangle$ Rydberg states as in Ref.~\cite{Chew2022}.
+To be specific, we consider the case in which the local spin-1 states are formed by the $|41F\rangle$, $|43D\rangle$, and $|45P\rangle$ Rydberg states as in Ref.~\cite{Chew2022}.
 Recall that $\Delta$ can be dynamically controlled in experiments by changing the light shift of one of the three states~\cite{Ravets2014}.
-One needs to prepare the $XY$ ferromagnetic ordered state with $\bar{S}^z=0$ that possesses the Higgs mode as an elementary excitation.
-This can be achieved as follows: i) set $\Delta$ to be much larger than $Jz_{\rm eff}$ and excite all the atoms from the ground state to $|43D\rangle$($=|S^z=0\rangle$) such that the system is prepared to be in the disordered state with $\bar{S}^z=0$ that is the ground-state for the given $\frac{\Delta}{Jz_{\rm eff}}$. ii) decrease $\Delta$ slowly down across the critical point $u=1$ and stop the decrease around $u\simeq 1$, e.g., $u=0.9$ in order to prepare the $XY$ ferromagnetic ordered state.
-From this state, iii) induce the oscillation of the order-parameter amplitude, i.e., the Higgs mode by suddenly quenching $\Delta$, e.g., from $0.9$ to $0.95$.
-For the detection of the Higgs mode, iv) measure the time evolution of the occupation probability of each local state as done in Refs.~\cite{Chew2022}.
+One needs to prepare the $XY$-ferromagnetic ordered state with $\bar{S}^z=0$ that possesses the Higgs mode as an elementary excitation.
+This can be achieved as follows: (i) set $\Delta$ to be much larger than $Jz_{\rm eff}$ and excite all the atoms from the ground state to $|43D\rangle$($=|S^z=0\rangle$) such that the system is prepared to be in the disordered state with $\bar{S}^z=0$ the ground state for the given $\frac{\Delta}{Jz_{\rm eff}}$. (ii) Decrease $\Delta$ slowly down across the critical point $u=1$ and stop the decrease around $u\simeq 1$, e.g., $u=0.9$ in order to prepare the $XY$-ferromagnetic ordered state.
+From this state, (iii) induce the oscillation of the order-parameter amplitude, i.e., the Higgs mode by suddenly quenching $\Delta$, e.g., from $0.9$ to $0.95$.
+For the detection of the Higgs mode, (iv) measure the time evolution of the occupation probability of each local state as done in Refs.~\cite{Chew2022}.
 The occupation probability should oscillate with the same frequency and damping rate as those of the Higgs mode.
-Thus, we suggest that the Higgs mode can be created and detected through procedure i)-iv).
+Thus, we suggest that the Higgs mode can be created and detected through procedure (i)--(iv).
 The temporal oscillations of the order parameter have been observed for Rydberg atom arrays described by the spin-1/2 antiferromagnetic Ising model with a mixed field, whose ground-state can be the antiferromagnetic ordered phase breaking spontaneously a discrete symmetry, in a similar setting that utilizes the combination of an adiabatic preparation of the initial state and a sudden quench of a Hamiltonian parameter~\cite{Manovitz2025}.
+Moreover, a similar quench setting for probing the Higgs mode has been proposed in the context of fermionic superfluids~\cite{Barankov2004,Yuzbashyan2006,Tokimoto2019,Collado2023}.